Historic Cook Church in Sacaton Arizona

-The first two graves are those of Charles Cook’s son, Franklin who died on February 22, 1884 at the tender age of three months and six days.
-Laying next to her baby is Cook’s wife Annie M. Cook who died on December 18, 1889 at the age of thirty-five years and six months.
+The first two graves are those of Charles Cook’s son, Franklin who died on February 22, 1884 at the tender age of seven years, three months and six days.
+Laying next to her son is Cook’s wife Annie M. Cook who died on December 18, 1889 at the age of thirty-five years and six months.

 The next grave is that of one Annie E. Coates who died on the 27th day of some month in the year 1893.
 Since a third of the lead marker on the grave has been torn away we don’t know the month or other information that once described who she was.

 Next is the grave of Mathew B. Juan whose body was interred in the cemetery on April 9, 1921 with full military honors and a crowd of over 1,000 mourners attending the funeral service at the Church.